oneru230/rgkunity22/README.md

 IMPORTANT!!!

-Algorythom of making Waypoints and Finish:
+Algorythm of making Waypoints and Finish:

 Firstly make all waypoints and on the last waypoint set the _FinishPoint

-Only this subsequence will be work!
+Only this subsequence will work!

 You cant use the old game object "_FinishPoint", only new created on the last waypoint.
 (It all created from Editor menu)